npm/wombat-cli/README.md

 the helpful wombat tool

 Commands:
-  hook               control your hooks package <package>  see information about the named package whoami             the username you are authenticated as
+  hook                control your hooks package <package>   see information about the named package versions <package>  see all available versions for the named package whoami              the username you are authenticated as

 Options:
   --registry, -r  the registry configuration to use         [default: "default"]